mtepenner/arduino-blackout-lightstrip/README.md

 * Connect and solder a 22 AWG solid core wire to the 3.3V center of your voltage divider.
 * Solder the other end of this 22 AWG wire to Pin 2 (`GRID_MONITOR_PIN`) on the ESP32.

-Here is the corrected Step 3, incorporating the 12V-to-5V Buck Converter to properly power the logic level shifter and ensure the MOSFET fully saturates.

 ### **3. Assembling the Control Circuit (Buck Converter, Logic Level Shifter & MOSFET)**
 * *Note: A 12V-to-5V Buck Converter and a 3.3V to 5V Logic Level Shifter are added here to properly step up the ESP32's signal.
 This ensures the MOSFET fully saturates to handle the high current of the LED strips safely.*
 * Tap into the 12V power line (after the inline fuse) and solder wires to the `IN+` and `IN-` terminals of the 12V-to-5V Buck Converter.